NUMesCtrData/Clinical-Diagnosis-Autodetermination/README.md

 ### Inputs

 Argument	      Type	        Description
-data	DataFrame	A dataset containing raw clinical variables. preuds3	Logical	Flag for using PreUDS3 logic. uds3	Logical	Flag for using UDS3 logic. uds4	Logical	Flag for using UDS4 logic. internal	Logical	If TRUE, includes additional diagnostic refinements for internal use. checkbox	Logical	If TRUE, retains all individual diagnosis columns alongside combined ones.
+data	         DataFrame	    A dataset containing raw UDS clinical research variables. preuds3	       Logical	      Flag for using PreUDS3 logic. uds3	         Logical	      Flag for using UDS3 logic. uds4	         Logical	      Flag for using UDS4 logic. internal	     Logical	      If TRUE, includes additional diagnostic refinements for internal use. checkbox	     Logical	      If TRUE, retains all individual diagnosis columns alongside combined ones.

 Outputs
 Returns a modified version of the input data with added variables: